Alan Joyce (businessman): 2010–2011 Senate inquiry on airline safety

-In 2010, a Senate inquiry into airline safety in low-cost airline practices was called.
+In 2010 the Australian Senate Rural and Regional Affairs and Transport References Committee began an inquiry into pilot training and airline safety.
 Joyce was called to testify regarding a 2007 incident that had occurred when he was CEO of Jetstar.

 On 25 February 2011, at his first hearing at the Senate inquiry, Joyce insisted safety was aligned in the Qantas Group.
 He closed his opening statement with "Let me make this clear: at Jetstar there is no compromise on safety.
 The budget airline model does not require it, and we would never accept it.
 Qantas and Jetstar have different brands, but are completely aligned on safety.
 We would never compromise that."

 On 24 June 2011, The Sydney Morning Herald reported, "Qantas and Jetstar intend to press ahead with their plans to fast-track relatively inexperienced co-pilots into airliner cockpits, despite a parliamentary inquiry yesterday finding against the practice", while also noting that the Civil Aviation Safety Authority had argued that "there is no evidence to suggest that [the cadet training schemes] approach has resulted in any diminution of safety standards".